HomeCompaniesOrbital Operations

 The Vehicle

-Our initial vehicle will look to host modular government payloads (electro-optical cameras, infrared cameras, signal collection, deployable decoys, weapon systems, ect).
+Our initial vehicle will look to host modular government payloads (electro-optical cameras, infrared cameras, signal collection, deployable decoys, weapon systems, etc.).
 Continued development will be done for rendezvous operations, both for military applications and commercial applications.

 Who We Are